 Despite extremely limited resources and the dramatic impact caused by the economic sanctions imposed by the United States for more than half a century, Cuba has managed to guarantee access to care for all segments of the population and obtain results similar to those of the most developed nations.
 If Cuba had a little more money to spend on equipment and medicine the results would be even more impressive.

-|Cuba Spends Less While Getting Great Results|
+|Cuba Spends Less While Getting Great Results

 Today America has a huge number of talented and smart young people that are having problems finding work.
 We should give those who want a pathway to work in healthcare more valid options.
-This bring me to the crux of this piece where I want to propose a few ideas that might help start America on a pathway that allows it to gain a handle on its healthcare cost and other problems;
+This brings me to the crux of this piece where I want to propose a few ideas that might help start America on a pathway that allows it to gain a handle on its healthcare cost and other problems;

-* The first is to create a lot more doctors or licensed healthcare professionals able to provide the basic day to day care which constitutes a majority of society's needs.
+* The first is to create a lot more doctors or licensed healthcare professionals able to provide the basic day to daycare which constitutes a majority of society's needs.
 This is what Cuba did, ln fact they created so many doctors that they were able to export them to poor countries throughout the world on missions of goodwill.

 * This means America should remove the many roadblocks that keep people from pursuing this profession by opening new slots and avenues of low-cost training.
 We could then employ these professionals in a network of free or low-cost walk-in style clinics throughout the country.